 If you’re sensitive to fragrances then you probably want to look elsewhere, but otherwise, full credit must go to Oribe.

-Our reviewers are experts in product formulation, qualified pharmacists or experts in haircare.
+All our reviews are research-driven.
+Our reviewers are experts in product formulation, qualified pharmacists, or experts in haircare.

 They assess the primary purpose of the dandruff shampoo, by examining the active ingredients present in the formulation.
 These active ingredients are designed to control specific types of dandruff.
 We explain, in layman’s terms, what those active ingredients actually do and outline the pros and cons.

-Our reviews will also assess the rest of the formulation, deconstructing the shampoos to their constituent parts and describe the key ones in detail.
-In addition, we warn of the presence of any one of over 100 ingredients that can potentially itch, irritate and even cause dandruff themselves.
+Our reviews will also assess the rest of the formulation, deconstructing the shampoos into their constituent parts and describing the key ones in detail.
+In addition, we warn of the presence of any one of over 100 ingredients that can potentially itch, irritate and even cause dandruff.
 A significant number (~90%) of these chemicals have never been tested for their effect on human health.
 Many of these chemicals are known to have adverse effects on our skin and one of these adverse effects is dandruff.

 What we won’t do is tell you if the dandruff shampoo will work for you.
 To understand that, you have to understand how to control your dandruff.